We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Personal loans

 Personal loans are another option.
 While personal loans and debt consolidation loans typically have higher interest rates than home equity loans, they may be the best option if you need funds quickly and don’t want to wait for the process of cash-out refinancing.
 Personal loans don’t require collateral, simplifying the process even further.
-Note that most personal loans will require a minimum credit score of 580 or higher.
+Note that most personal loans require a minimum credit score of 580 or higher.
 Personal loans can also be used to consolidate high-interest debt.

 Credit cards with promotional rates